 The needy humans who have been covered in putrilage, afflicted by poison and disease, and simply awaited death are attacking those who have gone astray in the valley in order to offer souls to the woman who loved them.

-You’re messing around, aren’t you, making a fool of me?
-Go become that woman’s offering.
+You gotta be kidding, making a fool of me?
+Go become that woman’s offering!

 Keystone left by the demon “Dirty Colossus”.

 In the depths of the swamp inhabited by poison jellyfish and giant slugs is a graben that deeply swallows all uncleanliness and was made a temple of rotten trees that reveres a demon.
 The needy men who willingly offer souls there are freed from thought, which brings pain.